 In the winter months there is nothing quite like the smell of conifers.
 As the light of spring and summer shifts to the darker, dormant months, so does our need to focus on these fragrant and readily available resources.
 The evergreen nature of conifers gives us a bounty of medicine in their greenery, bark and even their inner resin.
 Some refer to this as “sap” but technically pitch and resin are the two correct descriptors.
 Needles of several pine varieties make a tasty tea that is high in vitamin C and is useful as an immune system booster and cold fighter, but the inner resin, or pitch, is the real wonder medicine of the conifer.
-One our favorite uses for the resin is as a salve.
+One my favorite uses for the resin is as a salve.
 This salve has a warming, stimulating/moving action that does wonders for drawing out splinters and it’s warming, stimulating nature makes it a sought after treatment for sore muscles, achy joints and dull chronic pains.
 The resin of conifers is important to the life of the tree, so instead of tapping the tree to collect resin for your salve, simply scout a few trees for resin that is already seeping from woodpecker holes, lightning strikes or other injuries.

 Collecting the resin or pitch is as easy as taking along a small, 2 or 3 ounce jar and sturdy knife.
 Resin acts as a scab over the tree’s wounds, so skip over resin that has already hardened and become part of the bark and instead, choose the drippings and hardened pieces around the scab.
 Use your knife to pop the resin loose and drop it into your jar.